Los Angeles Chargers vs. Las Vegas Raiders NFL Week 4 Odds, Plays and Insights for October 4, 2021

 Over/under insights

-- Los Angeles and its opponents have scored at least 52.5 points or more just one time this year.
+- Los Angeles and its opponents have scored at least 52 points -- this matchup's over/under -- only once this year.

-- Las Vegas' games have gone over 52.5 points in two opportunities this season.
+- Las Vegas and its opponents have combined to score more than 52 points in two games this season.

-- The two teams combine to score 52.3 points per game, 0.2 less than the over/under in this contest.
+- The two teams combine to score 52.3 points per game, 0.3 more than the total in this contest.

-- The 44 combined points per game that these two squads have allowed this season are 8.5 fewer than the 52.5 over/under in this contest.
+- These two squads combine to surrender 44 points per game, eight fewer than this contest's over/under.

-- The average total in Chargers games this season is 51.5, 1.0 point fewer than Monday's over/under of 52.5.
+- The Chargers and their opponents score an average of 51.5 points per game, 0.5 fewer than Monday's total.

-- The 47.3 PPG average total in Raiders games this season is 5.2 points fewer than this game's over/under.
+- The 52 total in this game is 4.7 points higher than the 47.3 average total in Raiders games this season.

 Chargers stats and trends